Shepherds Baptist Ministries Inc / Shepherds College

 CEO/President: Tracy Terrill, EdD

-Chairman: Ron Pierre and Jessica Braeger
+Chairman: Jessica Braeger

 Board size: 11